(new in v2.1.0, major changes in v3.2.1)

 - Values and labels are case insensitive.

-- All lines are optional, but most users will want to specify the "Policy" and "Name" lines.
+- All lines are optional, but most users will want to specify the "Policy" and "Name" lines, and the derivation value is required in almost all cases.

 - The colon is required.